 “Whether acting as a counselor or litigator, it is important for me to develop a connection with clients.
-I want my clients to understand the process we will go through.
-I want them to feel confident that I understand their needs and that I will do my best to represent their interests effectively.”
+I want my clients to understand the process we will go through, to feel confident that I understand their needs and that I will do my best to represent their interests effectively.”

 Ruth O. Pregenzer is Of Counsel with the law firm of Pregenzer, Baysinger, Wideman & Sale, in Albuquerque, New Mexico.
 She has a Martindale-Hubbell® AV Preeminent™ Rating.
 Ruth is admitted to practice law in New Mexico State Courts, U. S. District Court of New Mexico, U. S. Court of Appeals for the Tenth Circuit and the U. S. Supreme Court.
-Ruth has been litigating cases in New Mexico for 29 years, handling complex litigation in both criminal and civil matters and has tried many cases to juries and judges in state and federal courts.
-For the past ten years she has focused her practice on probate & trust litigation, and contested guardianships & conservatorships.
-In addition to litigation, the law practice of the firm concentrates on taxation, estate planning, probate, disability & long term care planning, elder law, business succession & business consulting.
+Ruth has been litigating cases in New Mexico for 31 years, handling complex litigation in both criminal and civil matters and has tried many cases to juries and judges in state and federal courts.
+For the past 11 years she has focused her practice on probate & trust litigation, and contested guardianships & conservatorships.
+In addition to litigation, the law practice of the firm concentrates on taxation, estate planning, probate, disability & long term care planning, elder law, business succession & business consulting, and family law.

 Ruth graduated from the University of New Mexico in English and Philosophy Summa Cum Laude in 1982.
 She graduated from the University of New Mexico School of Law with her Juris Doctor Magna Cum Laude in 1986.
 While in law school, she was awarded the Jerrold W. Walden Memorial Award, Honors in the Clinical Law Program, and was initiated into the Order of the Coif.
 She earned an LLM from Yale University in 1990.
 Ruth has a public interest background, having worked in both the State and Federal public defender offices.
 She was a clinical fellow in the clinical law program at the University of New Mexico School of Law, and an adjunct professor at the UNM law school teaching evidence and trial practice.